holepunchto/bare-module/README.md

 ### `require.main`

 The module representing the entry script where the program was launched.
-The same value as `module.main` for the current module.

 ### `require.cache`

-A cache of loaded modules for this module.
-The same value as `module.cache` for the current module.
+The registry of loaded modules for this module's graph, keyed by URL href.

 ### `const path = require.resolve(specifier[, parentURL])`